leta199/Fraud-Detection/README.md

 <img width="1728" height="1085" alt="Image" src="https://github.com/user-attachments/assets/2b289a0c-3819-404f-a20a-c9db14cc8921" />

 **Weird Distribution Analysis**
-I used a `Q-Q Plot` to compare the transaction amounts against a theoretical normal distribution.
+`Q-Q Plot`  compared the transaction amounts against a theoretical normal distribution.
 The result was a perfectly linear relationship, indicating the data follows a Uniform Distribution U(a,b).
 - The gradient of the values plotted is greater than our y = x trend line whihch means that the varaince of the sample data is greater than for a standrd nomral equation.
 <img width="1728" height="1085" alt="Image" src="https://github.com/user-attachments/assets/48bdb731-a206-45ce-970c-8cecc9ab6df9" />